Field Campaign Intern – Organizing Support

 Looking to get into organizing and want to be part of Voto Latino’s voter registration campaigns?
 We want you as a Field Campaigns Intern!

 Voto Latino is looking for a driven, hard-working individual with excellent organizing experience and organizational skills to work as a part of its Field Team.
 The Field Campaigns Intern will work with the Field team to organize Voto Latino events on-the-ground in multiple states across the country.
-The Field Campaigns Intern will coordinate volunteer events, support chapter building in critical locations and will play an integral role in our field programs including our Hispanic Heritage Month of Action initiative.
+The Field Campaigns Intern will coordinate volunteer events, support chapter building in critical locations and will play an integral role in our field programs.